sdras/night-owl-vscode-theme/README.md

 # Night Owl 🌌

-> A VS Code theme for the night owls out there.
-Works well in the daytime, too, but this theme is specially tuned for those of us who like to code late into the night.
-Color choices have taken into consideration what is accessible to people with colorblindness.
+A VS Code theme for the night owls out there.
+Works well in the daytime, too, but this theme is fine-tuned for those of us who like to code late into the night.
+Color choices have taken into consideration what is accessible to people with colorblindness and in low-light circumstances.
+Decisions were also based on meaningful contrast for reading comprehension and for optimal razzle dazzle. ✨

 ![Preview](preview.png)